 6. Mobile CRM

-Mobile CRM empowers sales reps to access customer data & customer accounts on their mobile phones/ tablets.
-By having access to crucial information such as product information, account history, price lists etc., sales reps can make well informed decisions quickly and respond to leads faster.
-Less time is wasted searching for a contact, remembering the conversation you had last time and more time can be spent on having meaningful discussions.
+Mobile CRM empowers sales reps to access customer data & customer accounts on their mobile phones/tablets on the go.
+By having access to crucial information such as product information, account history, price lists, etc., sales reps can make well-informed decisions quickly and respond to leads faster.
+Less time is wasted searching for a contact and trying to recall the conversation you had last time and more time can be spent on having productive and meaningful discussions.

-This will accelerate the customer buying process, leading to improved conversion rates.
+Hence, the result of using Mobile CRM Development services will be an accelerated customer buying process, leading to improved conversion rates.

 7. Unity between Sales & Marketing